Community Details at a Glance

 The Homes: The Plan Board

-The range runs three practical tiers: compact plans (1,510-2,000 sq ft) that compete with the corridor's townhomes on payment while delivering a yard and detachment; the family core (2,000-2,700) cross-shopping Double Branch and GreyHawk's 50s; and the large plans to 3,265 square feet - five-bedroom product the corridor's new communities rarely build, and the tier most insulated at resale.
+The range runs three practical tiers: compact plans (1,510-2,000 sq ft) that compete with the corridor's townhomes on payment while delivering a yard and detachment; the core (2,000-2,700) cross-shopping Double Branch and GreyHawk's 50s; and the large plans to 3,265 square feet - five-bedroom product the corridor's new communities rarely build, and the tier most insulated at resale.

 Pulte's consumer-tested design language - flex rooms, storage emphasis, optioned layouts - is the product differentiator.
 Inspections run the standard production-build protocol: pre-drywall and final on builds, pre-closing on quick move-ins.